-The Carpenters were Richard and Karen Carpenter (March 2, 1950 - February 4, 1983), a soft pop-rock brother-sister duo that became the top selling act of the 1970s.
+The Carpenters were Richard and Karen Carpenter (March 2, 1950 - February 4, 1983), a highly acclaimed pop/soft rock brother-sister duo that became famous during the early 1970s and one of the best-selling music acts of all time.
 They had a trademark sound that came from Karen Carpenter's smooth contralto singing voice as well as the duo's close-knit harmonies.
 Their musical style, which was softer and more laid-back, was also highly memorable when they made their debut in that it was in sharp contrast to that of louder and edgier rock bands that ruled the airwaves at the time.

 The Carpenters perform "We've Only Just Begun" on The Ed Sullivan Show (October 18.
 1970).